Anxiety Disorder and Substance Abuse

 Studies have shown that having a substance use disorder can make recovery from generalized anxiety disorder more difficult.
 Substance use can also increase the risk of suicide in patients with panic disorder.

 During withdrawal from substance use, anxiety can be acute and can remain high for about a quarter of people in recovery for as long as two years.

 It is important to seek help from clinicians who are experienced in treating anxiety and substance abuse together.
 Getting evidence-based, dual diagnosis treatment increases the client’s ability to recover from both issues.
 Many treatment centers are beginning to offer dual diagnosis treatment.
 In the New Jersey area, you can get help at The Recovery Village Cherry Hill at Cooper.
 Our treatment center provides dual diagnosis treatment at all levels of care.
 Contact us today to learn more about treatment programs that can simultaneously address your substance use and any co-occurring mental health conditions.

-- Substance Abuse and Mental Health Services Administration.
-“Impact of the DSM-IV to DSM-5 Changes on the National Survey on Drug Use and Health.”
+Substance Abuse and Mental Health Services Administration.
+“Impact of the DSM-IV to DSM-5 Chang[…] Drug Use and Health.”
 June 2016.
 Accessed on November 6, 2021.

 Medical Disclaimer: The Recovery Village aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare provider.